-The PDB Versioned FTP sites are updated every Wednesday at 00:00 UTC.
+The PDB Versioned Repositories are updated every Wednesday at 00:00 UTC.

 PDBe (UK): ftp.ebi.ac.uk/pub/databases/pdb_versioned/

 Changes made to a PDB entry after its initial release are considered to be either “major” or “minor”.
 Updates to atomic coordinates, polymer sequence, or chemical description in the coordinate file trigger a major version increment, retaining the originally issued PDB accession code.
 Other changes to the metadata in the coordinate file are considered minor.
-Currently, no changes are permitted to experimental data files after the initial release.
+Currently, no changes are permitted to the experimental data from which the coordinates are derived.
 To keep track of the changes between versions, a set of new revision categories were defined in the PDBx/mmCIF dictionary (http://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v50.dic/Groups/audit_group.html).
 The revision trail is included in the PDBx/mmCIF formatted coordinate files.

 Apart from the inclusion of the new revision audit categories, the conventional PDB archive (ftp.wwpdb.org) will see no impact.
 It continues to use the familiar naming style and contains only the latest version for every entry.

 The versioned FTP archive contains all major versions of a PDB structure.